exasol/public-knowledgebase/Environment-Management/remote-volumes-and-digitally-signed-communication-smb-remote.md

 # Remote Volumes and digitally signed communication (SMB remote archive volumes)
 ## Background

-This article describes how to improve the speed of your SMB share with disabling the policy "Microsoft network server: Digitally sign communications (always)
+This article describes how to improve the speed of your SMB share with disabling the policy **Microsoft network server: Digitally sign communications (always)**

 ## Symptoms